Undergraduate Research Experience

 Summer Research

 Both Carnegie Mellon University (through the SURF program) and Biomedical Engineering Department (see below) have established competitive funding mechanisms for supporting students who are interested in performing research during the summer.
 Some advisors may also support summer research through their research grants.
-While a student may choose to earn course units from summer research, this would preclude the financial support and incur a summer tuition.
+Students must identify their faculty mentors prior to submitting the SURF application.

 Biomedical Engineering Undergraduate Travel Assistance Program

-The purpose of this program is to promote career development of BME undergraduate students by supporting travel activities associated with academic visibility on a national or international platform.
+To promote career development of Biomedical Engineering and Biomedical Technology additional major students by supporting travel activities associated with academic visibility on a national or international arena.

-Eligibility: The program is ONLY intended for students who have declared an additional major in Biomedical Engineering.
-The trip must be related to research in biomedical engineering, and must be associated with significant honor or visibility, such as presentation at a major national conference or receiving a major award.
+Eligibility: The program is ONLY intended for currently enrolled students in the Biomedical Engineering or Biomedical Technology additional major.
+The trip must be related to research in biomedical engineering/technology, and must be associated with significant honor or visibility, such as presentation at a major BME-focused conference (e.g., BMES conference) or receiving a major award.

-Students who conducted research with CMU BME faculty (including adjunct faculty) will be eligible to receive the full travel award, while those students who conducted research with faculty outside of CMU who are not affiliated with the CMU Department of Biomedical Engineering will be eligible to receive 50% of the full travel award.
+Students who conducted research with CMU BME faculty (including adjunct faculty) will be eligible to receive the full travel award, while those students who conducted research with faculty outside of CMU who are not affiliated with the CMU BME department will be eligible to receive 50% of the full travel award.
 Students who conducted research with non-CMU faculty as part of an exchange program will be eligible to receive the full travel award.
-Students seeking support should include a statement of endorsement from their research supervisor.

-Students should also seek assistance from their other major department, as well as the University Research Office
+Students should also seek assistance from their other major department, the College of Engineering Dean’s office (Travel Grant Program), as well as the Office of Undergraduate Research and Scholar Development (OURSD).

 Tips for Current Students Interested in Pursuing Research